GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/solutions.md

     1. Click the **Save** button at the top middle of the page
 1. Now, on the same page, click the **Add data stores** link in the middle of the page.
 1. A side panel will slide open, if it asks you to enable an API, click Enable.
-    1. > **NOTE**: If the panel goes blank, wait a few minutes and then refresh the browser and go back into the panel.
+    1. > **Note** If the panel goes blank, wait a few minutes and then refresh the browser and go back into the panel.
     1. Now you should see **Create new data store** link in the panel.
 Click that link.
 1. This will open up a new browser tab with the Agent Builder console:
     1. If this is your first time, you should see the **CONTINUE AND ACTIVATE THE API** button, go ahead and click it.